hpc2n/selecting-modules/docs/batch.md

         #SBATCH -A naissXXXX-YY-ZZZ # Change to your own
         #SBATCH --time=00:10:00 # Asking for 10 minutes
         #SBATCH -n 1 # Asking for 1 core
+        # At Dardel you always have to give the partition to run in
+        # In this case it is the "main" partition
+        #SBATCH -p main

         # WARNING!
 Do not do "module purge" here!
         # Load any modules you need, here for cray-python/3.11.7.